TiaAdam/VueAndNodeApp-Backend/README.md

-# VueAndNodeApp-Backend
+Building Vue and Node Apps with Authentication (Lynda Course)

-Building Vue and Node Apps with Authentication (Lynda Courses)
+#### This folder containes Backend files for Vue and Node application which allows users to Register, Login and write Messages - also view previously written Messages by other users.